hashsplit/hashsplit-spec/spec.md

 # Tree Construction

-(TODO: define “chunk”)

-The chunks produced
-by splitting two different versions of an input stream that is otherwise the same will differ only in the chunks that are in the vicinity of the change.
-The remaining chunks can be reused to represent both versions of the input.
+If sequence $X$ and sequence $Y$ are largely the same,
+$\operatorname{SPLIT}_C$ will produce mostly the same chunks, choosing the same locations for chunk boundaries except in the vicinity of whatever differences there are between $X$ and $Y$.

-This has obvious benefits for storage and bandwidth.
+This has obvious benefits for storage and bandwidth, as the same chunks can represent both $X$ and $Y$ with few exceptions.
-But while only a small number of chunks may change, the _sequence_ of chunks may get totally rewritten
-(as when the change happens early in the input, and all chunks have to shift position to the right).
+But while only a small number of chunks may change, the _sequence_ of chunks may get totally rewritten, as when a difference exists near the beginning of $X$ and $Y$ and all subsequent chunks have to “shift position” to the left or right.

 This section describes
 an alternate technique for representing